Fanfare and Protests Mark the Hong Kong Handover Anniversary

 "The major issue I care about is freedom of speech.
 We want the Hong Kong government to listen more," said Teresa Chung, a primary school teacher and protester in her thirties.

 News of Nobel Peace Prize laureate and prominent Chinese dissident Liu Xiaobo's ill health made for an additional focal point.
-Marchers demanded Liu's release, as activists have done at various demonstrations all week.
+Marchers — estimated by organizers to number 60,000 — demanded Liu's release, as activists have done at various demonstrations all week.

 The night before the march, members of the Hong Kong National Party gathered at the Baptist University campus, chanting "No Chinese colonization" and "Hong Kong independence," as well as "We are not Chinese, we are Hongkongers."